This website uses cookies to collect information to improve your browsing experience. Please review our Privacy Statement for more information.

 A cohort of students is accepted to the program each year after successful completion of an application and interview process.
 Before officially accepted to Auburn, students complete a two-semester sequence of non-credit foundational classes in composition and math.

-College degree program began at Tutwiler Prison for Women
+College degree program will begin at Tutwiler Prison for Women

 Students presented a panel at the National Conference for Higher Education in Prison